chaiminwoo0223/DrugEscape-Backend/README.md

 ![Map](https://github.com/DrugEscape/DrugEscape-Backend/assets/112475136/bea6099b-d60c-4c83-9aa2-3393322afc3e)

 ### 7. My Page
-In My Page, you can see your account's information and check the total points donated by others.
+In My Page, access your account details and see the total points donated by others.
+With admin privileges, you can efficiently manage the Share (Community) section, including the removal of posts and comments to maintain a healthy online environment.
 ![Mypage](https://github.com/DrugEscape/DrugEscape-Backend/assets/112475136/b65fe952-3958-4794-a28e-5a19c9f268fd)

 ## Next Steps